 Our intervention relied heavily on verbal communication and the WHO chart, thus making it useful for non-literate as well as literate individuals.
 This intervention was acceptable to members of this rural Ghanaian village, with both adolescent females and parents willing to participate in discussions around teen sexuality, and feasible to do in a community setting.

 An important finding in our study is that more adolescents had positive attitudes toward implants than IUDs, as opposed to parents who had equally positive attitudes toward both methods.
-Hubacher established that increasing availability of implants is a strategy that could decrease maternal mortality in Sub-Saharan Africa He points out that stakeholders are reluctant to invest in implants as they are more expensive than the other commonly available LARC method in the region, the copper IUD.
-Our study indicates a much stronger interest among this group of rural Ghanaian adolescents in the implant over the IUD, supporting Hubacherassertion that implants should be available and encouraged.
+Hubacher, Mavranezouli & McGinn (2008) established that increasing availability of implants is a strategy that could decrease maternal mortality in Sub-Saharan Africa.
+He points out that stakeholders are reluctant to invest in implants as they are more expensive than the other commonly available LARC method in the region, the copper IUD.
+Our study indicates a much stronger interest among this group of rural Ghanaian adolescents in the implant over the IUD, supporting Hubacher, Mavranezouli & McGinn’s assertion that implants should be available and encouraged.

+Limitations

 Our study had several limitations.
 Given the short follow-up period between pre- and post-intervention surveys, we cannot make any inferences about long-term knowledge acquisition nor long-term attitude change.
 We did not assess behavioral intention with this study and can make no conclusions about adolescents’ likelihood to use the IUD or implant in the future to avoid unintended pregnancy.